MartyLake/docker-soju/README.md

 ## Reloading certificates

-If using ircss, when the certificate has changed, issue a SIGHUP to the image:
+If using ircs, when the certificate has changed, issue a SIGHUP to the image:

 `docker  kill -s HUP soju`